apache/hudi/docs/writing_data.md

 Both tools above support syncing of the dataset's latest schema to Hive metastore, such that queries can pick up new columns and partitions.
-In case, its preferable to run this from commandline or in an independent jvm, Hudi provides a `HiveSyncTool`, which can be invoked as below, once you have built the hoodie-hive module.
+In case, its preferable to run this from commandline or in an independent jvm, Hudi provides a `HiveSyncTool`, which can be invoked as below, once you have built the hudi-hive module.

 ```
-cd hoodie-hive
+cd hudi-hive
 ./run_sync_tool.sh
- [hoodie-hive]$ ./run_sync_tool.sh --help
+ [hudi-hive]$ ./run_sync_tool.sh --help
 Usage: <main class> [options]
   Options:
   * --base-path